Certificate IV in Hospitality

 36 guaranteed training shifts with Australia’s leading hospitality employer throughout the Melbourne Metro area.

-Learners may be required to undertake some self-paced learning/homework, which on average will be 3-4 hours per week.
+Learners may be required to undertake some self-paced learning, which on average will be up to 14 hours per week.

 The program is fun, hands-on and ensures the safety of learners, allowing them to develop their skills in our safe simulated working environment before applying and consolidating their skills in the workplace.
-The Victorian Bar School embraces a hands-on philosophy to training, as we believe the only way for you to learn how to do something is to do it yourself.
+CHT Melbourne embraces a hands-on philosophy to training, as we believe the only way for you to learn how to do something is to do it yourself.

 The classroom curriculum includes all of the resources and practical, hands-on training necessary to find work in the hospitality industry, including comprehensive training in: